umarsdq/DiHiggsSBI_4b/README.md

 The file `workflow.yaml` is used for I/O management, so such folders don't have to be defined in every script.
 You must change the contents to your working directory.
 It is recommended to generate events within a temporary large disk space.

 ### Event generation
-Most of the event generation is done with [MadMiner](https://github.com/madminer-tool/madminer)
+Most of the instructions below are provided by the [authors](https://github.com/rmastand/nsbi_for_dihiggs)

 1. `01_setup_morphing_basis.ipynb`: specify the SMEFT operators (in the SMEFT@NLO basis) and define a set of "benchmark points".
 For every event generated in MadGraph, weights corresponding to each benchmark will be computed.